-Applicants who have not sat the HKDSE but have obtained passes in examinations of equivalent standard recognized by the University for admission purposes may also be considered for admission provided that they have fulfilled the subject requirements listed in the curriculum entrance requirements.
+Applicants who have not sat the HKDSE but have obtained passes in examinations of equivalent standard recognized by the University for admission purposes may also be considered for admission provided that they have fulfilled the subject requirements listed in the programme entrance requirements.

-- All applicants, both local and overseas, are required to have a good working knowledge of Cantonese and English by the time of admission to the programme.
+- All applicants, both local and overseas, are required to have a good working knowledge of Cantonese and English by the time of admission to the Programme.

-The programme emphasises clinical practice.
-Students have the opportunity to learn and practise under the instruction and supervision of experienced teachers in all aspects of nursing - from basic to advanced complex care, in community and in top teaching hospitals, such as the Queen Mary Hospital.
+The Programme emphasises clinical practice.
+Students have the opportunities to learn and practise under the instruction and supervision of experienced teachers in all aspects of nursing - from basic to advanced complex care, in community and in top teaching hospitals, such as the Queen Mary Hospital.
 Clinical practicum is arranged in blocks of practice to allow students to consolidate the nursing themes and skills.
 Clinical placements are arranged in:

-- Community Centres;
+- Community centres;

-- Aged care Centres;
+- Aged care centres;

 - Outpatient clinics; and